Keyboard shortcuts

 Fields of a record type may be tied to a namespace, which is useful for version control.

-public namespace Flexible = "http://business.com/product/flexible";
+public namespace Flexible = "http://www.zero.org/hit/Flexible";

-public namespace Judgement = "http://business.com/product/judgement";
+public namespace Judgement = "http://www.zero.org/hit/Judgement";

-public type Pair = {
+public type Information = map {

 Flexible::strength : [decimal],